Salinas Catholic wooden carvings in Porta Coeli Church

 left a view of the 'Monte Oscuro' hills Coamo

-Municipal Hot Springs on the right
+Municipal Hot Springs

 The